alang100/2023_Capstone_MANET/README.md

 This repository contains the final submission for our capstone project, completed in May 2023.

+This capstone project is about using machine learning techniques to detect black hole attacks cyber attacks in Mobile Ad Hoc (wireless) Networks (MANETs) utilizing the AODV protocol.
+Through network simulation, data preparation, and the development of machine learning models, the project was successfully able malicious nodes, demonstrating the potential of ML in enhancing MANET security.
+Aside from the technical work, the project management,

 As the project lead, I took charge of overseeing the entire project, ensuring smooth project execution and team collaboration, managing stakeholder engagement, and also developing Phase 2 and Phase 3.
 Through effective leadership and the collective effort of my team, this project achieved resounding success, culminating in a High Distinction for all team members.

 This page outlines the introduction and a summary of the project outcomes.
 All project files are organized into the appropriate folders within this repository.
 For more detailed information, including the final report and the code I developed for Phase 2 and Phase 3, please refer to the links below: